Admission and how to apply

 - Log in to the application portal SøknadsWeb.

-- Choose which programme you want to apply to (see the application code above).
+- Choose which programme you want to apply to (see the application code below).

 - Upload documentation that you fullfill the application requirements.